Gili Air Indonesia Travel Guide

 True "fine dining" is still restricted, reflecting the island's laid-back charm.
 However, upscale resorts offer more refined dining experiences.

 Numerous mid-range options appear along the East Coast, the main tourist strip.
-These establishments mix Indonesian, fresh seafood, and international dishes.
+These establishments mix Indonesian, fresh seafood, and global cuisine.

 For affordable and tasty options, the small night market near the harbor serves as the main hub for street food.

-To serve varied tourists, Gili Air has several international cuisine options, including Italian (pizza and pasta), Mexican (tacos and burritos), and Western Cafe fare.
+To serve varied tourists, Gili Air has several international cuisine options, including Italian (pizza and pasta), Mexican (tacos and burritos), and From the west Cafe fare.

 These options present alternatives for when you desire something different from local food.

-Western Cafes offer familiar comfort foods for example sandwiches, burgers, and Western-style breakfast dishes, widely available across the island.
+Western Cafes offer familiar comfort foods for example sandwiches, burgers, and Western-style breakfast dishes, widely available all over the island.

 These cafes often serve as good spots for a quick bite or a relaxed meal.